NeuronLinkAI/NeuronLink-CA/README.md

 ### Adaptive Autonomy

-Roo Code communicates in **natural language** and proposes actions—file edits, terminal commands, browser tests, etc. You choose how it behaves:
+Neuron Link or Neuron Link code agent, Neuron Link CA communicates in **natural language** and proposes actions—file edits, terminal commands, browser tests, etc. You choose how it behaves:

 - **Manual Approval**: Review and approve every step to keep total control.
-- **Autonomous/Auto-Approve**: Grant Roo Code the ability to run tasks without interruption, speeding up routine workflows.
+- **Autonomous/Auto-Approve**: Grant Neuron Link or Neuron Link code agent, Neuron Link CA the ability to run tasks without interruption, speeding up routine workflows.
 - **Hybrid**: Auto-approve specific actions (e.g., file writes) but require confirmation for riskier tasks (like deploying code).

-No matter your preference, you always have the final say on what Roo Code does.
+No matter your preference, you always have the final say on what Neuron Link or Neuron Link code agent, Neuron Link CA does.

 ---

 ### Supports Any API or Model

-Use Roo Code with:
+Use Neuron Link or Neuron Link code agent, Neuron Link CA with:

 - **OpenRouter**, Anthropic, Glama, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, or local models (LM Studio/Ollama)—anything **OpenAI-compatible**.
 - Different models per mode.
 For instance, an advanced model for architecture vs. a cheaper model for daily coding tasks.
-- **Usage Tracking**: Roo Code monitors token and cost usage for each session.
+- **Usage Tracking**: Neuron Link or Neuron Link code agent, Neuron Link CA monitors token and cost usage for each session.

 ---

 ### Custom Modes

-**Custom Modes** let you shape Roo Code’s persona, instructions, and permissions:
+**Custom Modes** let you shape Neuron Link or Neuron Link code agent, Neuron Link CA’s persona, instructions, and permissions:

 - **Built-in**:
     - **Code** – Default, multi-purpose coding assistant
     - **Architect** – High-level system and design insights
     - **Ask** – Research and Q&A for deeper exploration
-- **User-Created**: Type `Create a new mode for <X>` and Roo Code generates a brand-new persona for that role—complete with tailored prompts and optional tool restrictions.
+- **User-Created**: Type `Create a new mode for <X>` and Neuron Link or Neuron Link code agent, Neuron Link CA generates a brand-new persona for that role—complete with tailored prompts and optional tool restrictions.

 Modes can each have unique instructions and skill sets.
 Manage them in the **Prompts** tab.